lerna-lite/lerna-lite/README.md

 Below are the main reasons as to why this fork was created:

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, dependencies were really out of date)
-    - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna (so we now try to replicate Lerna's PRs into Lerna-Lite when possible)
+    - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna (we now try to replicate Lerna's PRs into Lerna-Lite when possible)
-2. a desire to create a smaller and more modular lib that is lighter than the original all-in-one Lerna
+2. a desire to create a smaller and more modular project that is lighter than the original all-in-one Lerna
-    - Lerna-Lite is now entirely modular, all commands are optional and the user must chose which command(s) to install (install only what you use)
+    - Lerna-Lite is now entirely modular, all commands are optional (install only what you use)
-3. rewrite the lib in TypeScript for type checking and eventually be compatible with ESM (which was accomplished with v2.0.0 and is now ESM only)
+3. rewrite the lib in TypeScript and make the project compatible with ESM
-4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
+4. replicate a few opened PRs from Lerna and also add extra features in Lerna-Lite
-5. Lerna is becoming more and more another Nx product (**[Nx](https://nx.dev/)** is now a required dependency of Lerna but it's not in Lerna-Lite)
+5. Lerna is becoming another Nx product (**[Nx](https://nx.dev/)** is now a required dependency of Lerna but it's not in Lerna-Lite)
-6. we added a few extra features that currently exists only in Lerna-Lite
+6. Lastly a few extra features currently exists only in Lerna-Lite
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support six months later in v6)
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish
 changes and changelogs